haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cli-cmds/cli-naming-guidelines.md

 *	Restricting command names to start with a unique name, such as a vendor name.
 The {% glossarytooltip f583cac1-8ed5-4305-8195-2d5630e72ba8 %}usability{% endglossarytooltip %} of the command depends on what you choose for a vendor name.

-	For example, `myname:dev:theme:create` is not obvious and is hard to remember.
+	例如， `myname:dev:theme:create` is not obvious and is hard to remember.

 	The vendor name doesn't have to start the command name; it could be in the middle.
 This way, related commands are grouped together.